 Our children experience a smooth transition between Nursery and Reception as the EYFS unit works together collaboratively to ensure they leave the Early Years with a firm foundation for their learning.

-We use floor books supplemented with exercise books in Reception for Literacy and Mathematics, which share their successes and achievements.
+We use floor books supplemented with folders in Reception for our Literacy and Phonics work and in Mathematics we use Power Maths booklets to record.
+These enable us to share children's successes and achievements.
+We also ensure each child has their own space on the wall where they can share and how their independent work.
 Our team interact and observe the children's learning in order to inform interests which feed into planning, next steps and assessment.

 Welcome to Early Years at St Luke's